Observationally constrained emergent universe scenario with non-conventional late-time dynamics: Acknowlwdgement

 \section{Acknowlwdgement}

+RS is thankful to Council for Scientific and Industrial Research (CSIR), India for financial support through the SRF-Direct scheme.
 MK and BCP is thankful to the Inter-University Centre for Astronomy and Astrophysics (IUCAA),Pune, India for providing the Visiting Associateship under which a part of this work was carried out.
-RS is thankful to the Govt. of West Bengal for financial support through SVMCM scheme.